-What Information Shows On Your Credit Report?
+What Information Shows on Your Credit Report?

 Your credit report contains more than just credit and loan information.
 It also includes personal information that's used to verify your identity.
-This includes your name, birthday, current and previous employers, and current and previous addresses.
+This personal information includes your name, birthday, current and previous employers, and current and previous addresses.

-Why an Old Address Could Show Up On Your Credit Report
+Why an Old Address Could Show Up on Your Credit Report

 When the Wrong Address Shows Up

 If an address where you never lived appears on your credit report or if your credit report shows that you resided at an address longer than you actually did, it could be a sign of credit card fraud or identity theft.
 Review the rest of your credit report thoroughly for accounts that aren't yours.
 As an extra precaution, check your credit statements for unauthorized charges and verify your billing address is correct.

 Report cases of identity theft to your creditors and the credit bureaus immediately to clear up fraudulent accounts.
 Consider adding a fraud alert to prevent future fraud or identity theft.
 The fraud alert lets potential creditors know to take additional steps to confirm your identity before approving credit applications.
 You can also place a security freeze—which is now free in the United States—on your credit report to lock your credit report to new credit inquiries.

 Should You Update the Credit Bureau With Your New Address?